the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

 ls -la /usr/local/cuda*
 ```

 You'll likely notice a mismatch - for example, `nvidia-smi` might show CUDA 12.7, but your container might only have CUDA 11.8 installed.
-For optimal performance, especially with flash-attention, we recommend installing CUDA 12 build tools that better match your drivers:
+For optimal performance, especially with installing flash-attention, we recommend installing CUDA 12 build tools that better match your drivers:

 ```bash
 # Download CUDA 12.1 toolkit (compatible with 12.7 drivers)